jfmengels/tekacademy/ideas.md

 - If you make the code more complex at an iteration, then you may have handled a case for which you do not have a test.

 - What to do if code coverage is not 100%?
-  - Find out if the uncovered code is necessary.
+  - Find out if the not-covered code is necessary.
     - If it is unnecessary
       - Remove the code
     - If it is necessary